 The act of sharing your experience of life during COVID-19 with others can help both of you realize that you’re not alone.
 Many of us are feeling overwhelmed with negative emotions and daily challenges.
 Shared experience alleviates some of the pressure and isolation that we find ourselves dealing with.

-If you are feeling so overwhelmed by negative emotions that you would like to talk to a trained professional, Dr. Irena offers online counselling to those who live in Texas and New York.
+If you’re feeling so overwhelmed by negative emotions that you would like to talk to a trained professional, Dr. Irena offers online counselling to those who live in Texas and New York.
 You don’t have to face negative emotions alone.
-Email Dr.Irena at [email protected] or call (281)-267-1742 to schedule Free 10-minute video consultation.
+Together we can prevent COVID-19 burnout.
+Email Dr.Irena at email@example.com or call (281)-267-1742 to schedule Free 10-minute video consultation.

 - Gross, J (2002.)
 Emotion Regulation: Affective, Cognitive, and Social Consequences-Review, Psychophysiology